Financial aid •

 You can refer to these in your writing and then attach the actual documents to your letter.

-However, it’s different when it comes to college need-based financial aid.
+Your school may have deadlines for processing requests—most awards are offered on a first-come-first-serve basis!
+When it comes to college need-based financial aid.
 Many schools have their own financial assistance programs available to students, but unlike federal funds, this money is limited.

-For this reason, applying for financial aid and appealing aid decisions ASAP is helpful if you don’t receive the aid you need.
+For this reason, applying for financial aid and appealing aid decisions ASAP is helpful if you don’t receive all the aid you need.

 Financial aid appeal sample letter